mtynior/ColorizeSwift/README.md

 ## Disable

-Colorization can be disabled by setting String.isColorizationEnabled to false:
+Colorization can be disabled:

 ```swift
 String.isColorizationEnabled = false
 ```

-For your convenience (and your user's), you can also disable colorization without modifying any code, simply by passing an option (default: --no-color) to the command line:
+You can also disable colorization by passing an option (default: --no-color) to the command line:

 ```
 $ ./example --no-color
 ```

-The option is customizable through String.noColorOption:
+The option is customizable:

 ```swift
 String.noColorOption = "--no-color"